Lorne Scots (Peel, Dufferin and Halton Regiment): Italy

 The fighting patrol passed through one of our standing patrols ... and made its way down into the valley, moving very quietly and in bounds.
 We stopped very often to listen as it was so dark we had difficulty in keeping the man in front in view.
 We crossed the bottom of the valley and started into enemy territory.
 Movement was very difficult due to trip wires, dry bamboo and the darkness.
 Everyone was extremely tense and our trigger fingers never left their correct positions.
 After crossing the valley we went to ground and travelled snake fashion for 200 or 300 yd.
 There was no time to worry about ourselves now because we were working as a Team and each man had a job to do ....
 Jerry kept up his steady flow of illuminating flares and every time one went up there were 17 living statues out in no-man's land.
-At 3 or 4 minute intervals Jerry let go with a burst of tracer from his fixed lines of fire and some came uncomfortably close.
+At 3- or 4-minute intervals Jerry let go with a burst of tracer from his fixed lines of fire and some came uncomfortably close.
 We advanced as far as a small stream just inside Jerry lines and remained there for some time listening and then crossed it in small groups.
 We heard some movement that sounded like several men in a group and moving in the direction of our objective.
 We moved to a position with 70 yd of our objective and flares were now landing within a few feet of us.
 There was very little M.G. fire at this time....
 It was clear that Jerry was trying to draw us into his cross-fire. ... we learned that we had followed a Jerry patrol right up to our objective.

-CSM TR Steen had the job of keeping the troops of the front line supplied with ammunition and rum.
+Company Sergeant Major TR Steen had the job of keeping the troops of the front line supplied with ammunition and rum.
 On one occasion the sergeant major brought the rum through under shell fire to his quarters.
-Waiting for the shell fire to cease, 'he boldly uncorked the bottle and repeatedly assured himself that the quality of the rum was up to the standard required for his men.'
+Waiting for the shell fire to cease, "he boldly uncorked the bottle and repeatedly assured himself that the quality of the rum was up to the standard required for his men."

-In May 1944, the two Ack Ack [Anti-Aircraft] platoons were becoming familiar with new 20 mm Oerlikon Guns.
-In July, a Lorne Scot concentration was held, then Maj Drennan admitted to 5th Cdn CGS; he was found to have serious injury to his spinal column, and on 3 August Major S. Beatty assumed command.
-During the summer, the POW cage was only lightly used, mostly for Italian refugees; during the fierce fighting of September, this changed, the busiest day being the 13th (the date of the capture of Coriano Ridge on the Rimini Line), when two German officers and 130 other ranks were admitted.
+In May 1944, the two Ack Ack [Anti-Aircraft] platoons were becoming familiar with new Oerlikon 20 mm cannons.
+In July, a Lorne Scot concentration was held, then Major Drennan admitted to 5th Canadian CGS; he was found to have serious injury to his spinal column, and on 3 August Major S. Beatty assumed command.
+During the summer, the prisoner of war cage was only lightly used, mostly for Italian refugees; during the fierce fighting of September, this changed, the busiest day being the 13th (the date of the capture of Coriano Ridge on the Rimini Line), when two German officers and 130 other ranks were admitted.